 To address these challenges, our study leverages a unique natural experiment.
 In 2012, the Philippine government implemented a mother tongue education policy in public schools for kindergarten through Grade 3.
-While well-intentioned, the policy's implementation was seriously flawed, and led to an unexpected decline in educational quality.
-The switch in the medium of instruction - the "treatment" - occurred only in a subset of schools, which can reliably be predicted by pre-policy student native language composition.
+While well-intentioned, the policy led to an unexpected decline in educational quality.
+The switch in the language of instruction - the "treatment" - occurred only in a subset of schools, which can reliably be predicted by pre-policy student native language composition.
 This variation creates a quasi-experimental setting.
-We use pre-policy student language composition measures as instrumental variables for "treatment" (exposure to lower-quality early education) at the school level.
+We use pre-policy student language composition in the language composition measures as instrumental variables for "treatment" (exposure to lower-quality early education) at the school level.
 We conduct empirical analyses with panels of cross-sectional data from two sources: 1) internal Philippine Department of Education (DepEd) datasets on standardized test scores, enrollment, and teacher counts, and 2) the Philippine Census of Population (2010 and 2020 rounds).

 Our instrumental variable approach combined with quasi-panel data provides plausible causal identification.
 First, the set of school-level student native language composition variables provides plausible instruments for treatment.
 In panel data settings such as ours, tests for parallel trends in the pre-treatment period typically provide the main test for the plausibility of causal identification.
-We do find violations of the parallel-trends assumption for some of the outcomes derived from DepEd administrative data, so we estimate Rambachan and Roth (2023) "honest" confidence intervals accounting for these violations.
+We do find violations of the parallel-trends assumption for a subset of the outcomes derived from DepEd administrative data, so we estimate Rambachan and Roth (2023) "honest" confidence intervals accounting for these violations.
 Our estimated impacts on test scores, enrollment, and teacher counts are robust to this approach.

 Analyses of outcomes from the DepEd administrative data are subject to concerns about self-selection of students into and out of the public school system.
-We do find that treatment reduces student enrollment in public schools, which raises concerns about selection bias in the estimated effects on test scores.
+We do find suggestive evidence that treatment reduces student enrollment in public schools in later elementary grades, which raises concerns about selection bias in the estimated effects on test scores.
 It is therefore important that we also analyze impacts in Philippine Census data.
-We conduct a triple-difference analysis exploiting variation across student cohorts (younger students are differentially more-treated), across municipalities (which vary in the share of students treated), and across time (the 2010 pre-policy Census vs. the 2020 postpolicy Census).
-This analysis addresses selection concerns.
+We conduct a triple-difference analysis exploiting variation across student cohorts (younger students are differentially more-treated), across municipalities (which vary in the share of students treated), and across time (the 2010 pre-policy Census vs. the 2020 post-policy Census).
+This analysis addresses concerns about endogenous school choices.
 The Census includes the full population, regardless of selection into public or private schools.
-Moreover, we rely on a respondent's municipality of birth (for respondents in the 2020 census) or their municipality of residence (for respondents in the 2010 census) to assign treatment intensity, both of which predate policy implementation and thus are immune to concerns of migration into and out of treated municipalities.
+Moreover, in the Census analyses we assign treatment intensity measures to individuals in a manner immune to migration-induced selection biases (in particular, by assigning treatment on the basis of municipality of birth rather than municipality of residence in the 2020 Census).

 Our empirical analyses yield several key findings.
-First, we find that exposure to the flawed mother tongue education policy had negative effects on standardized test scores of public primary school students.
+First, we find that exposure to the mother tongue education policy had negative effects on standardized test scores of public primary school students.
 Such effects do not emerge yet by Grade 3 (the final year of mother tongue education), but are prominent by Grade 6: students in treated schools score 0.67 standard deviations lower (on average across all subjects) than students in control schools.
-Second, we observe notable declines in student enrollment in later primary school grades (Grades 3-6) and lower teacher retention in treated public schools.
-Declines in student enrollment may reveal parental or student dissatisfaction with the quality of education in public schools.
-Teacher losses are likely another indication of declines in educational quality, with may have reduced teacher morale.

-Third, our analysis of Census data reveals longer-term effects on educational attainment.
+Second, our analysis of Census data reveals longer-term effects on educational attainment.
 Our triple-difference estimates indicate that by 2020 (eight years after the start of the policy), younger cohorts in fully-treated municipalities completed 0.3 fewer years of schooling compared to students in untreated municipalities.
-This result is both statistically significant and economically meaningful.
-We estimate negative effects on grade completion for Grades 2-10, with the largest magnitudes (and statistical significance levels) for completion of Grades 6-8 (the end of primary school and the beginning of secondary school).
-Collectively, these findings provide causal evidence of the enduring consequences of early education quality on academic achievement over the longer term.
+This result is both statistically significant and economically meaningful, and provides causal evidence of the enduring consequences of early education quality on academic achievement over the longer term.